 Think of ETFs as a shipping container full of investments like shares and bonds.
 If you invest in an ETF, you buy a share of the entire container and own a tiny slice of every investment in it.

-ETFs allow investors to buy a number of investments in a single trade.
+ETFs allow investors to buy many investments in a single order.
 As the name suggests, you invest your money into a fund, similar to how it would work with a company like Kiwi Wealth.

 Rather than picking a handful of individual companies yourself (putting all your eggs in a few baskets), ETFs let you spread your money over tens, or hundreds of investments.